 Postoperative fever is defined as a temperature >100°F (38°C) on 2 consecutive postoperative days, or >102.2°F (39°C) on any 1 postoperative day.
 It is a common problem encountered by both surgeons and medical consultants.
-The reported incidence varies, but can be expected in about 13-14%.
+The reported incidence varies, but it can be expected in about 13% to 14% of patients.
 Most cases are self-limiting, requiring only observation.
 However, it is crucial to recognize a small subset of patients who require further investigation and treatment for a more serious underlying cause.
 Causes of postoperative fever presenting up to and including 4 weeks postoperatively are discussed here.

 - Transfusion reaction